cfragiadakis/Roget-Thesaurus-Classification/README.md

 ## Class/Section Prediction

-Utilizing `scikit-learn` and `lgbm` libraries, we aim to develop two models that receive a word as input, and predict their class or section/division.
+Utilizing `scikit-learn` and `lightgbm` libraries, we aim to develop two models that receive a word as input, and predict their class or section/division.

 To split our dataset into training, validation, and testing sets, we implement a function that ensures each dataset has the same representation of each class/section.